An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 Some of the first settlers of this family name were:

-Dieterle Settlers in the United States in the 18th Century
+Dieterle Settlers in United States in the 18th Century

-Dieterle Settlers in the United States in the 19th Century
+Dieterle Settlers in United States in the 19th Century

 The Dieterle Family Crest was acquired from the Houseofnames.com archives.
 The Dieterle Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.